bitcoin-api/bitcoin-api-full-stack/README.md

 The Bitcoin-Api system's foundation uses several cloud services provided by [Amazon Web Services (AWS)](https://aws.amazon.com).
 AWS is used in the foundation for Bitcoin-Api's tech for the following reasons:
 1. In using AWS, you have full ownership of your data 💯🤠
-2. AWS has very high quality and competitively priced cloud services🖥📊
+2. AWS has very high quality and competitively priced cloud services 🖥📊

 ☁️Additional cloud credits☁️
 * **Satoshi Nakamoto** for Bitcoin